 Time management—by streamlining and centralizing the work, brainstorming turns into fully-formed concepts faster.
 You can dedicate your energy to figuring out how to boost the quality of work, rather than explaining and delegating tasks on an individual level.

-Each manager has their own unique style that shines through in their work and that’s great!
+Each manager has their own unique management style that shines through in their work and that’s great!
 But a combination of great communication skills, the ability to delegate, and a willingness to leverage the right collaboration tools will set you apart from the rest.